Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Ample hypersurfaces

+Building on that, we can introduce positive perturbations as before \eqref{eq:positive-perturbation}, within our set $\bfL$ of Lagrangian submanifolds \eqref{eq:global-lagrangian}; and each such perturbation gives rise to a continuation cocycle \eqref{eq:continuation-cocycle}.
+Here, the Floer cochain groups are understood in the sense of \eqref{eq:modified-floer}, and the solutions of the continuation map equation are required to remain disjoint from $D$.
+Localizing with respect to such continuation cocycles yields $A_\infty$-categories $\scrA$ and $\scrF$.
+Finally, exactly as in Section \ref{subsec:divisor-1}, one can modify the algebraic formulation of $\scrF$ to obtain a noncommutative divisor $\scrD$, which satisfies the analogue of Proposition \ref{th:divisor-1}.

 \begin{remark} Our $\scrA$ is closely related to the category of the same name from Section \ref{subsec:af}, where the ``total space'' would be $M \setminus D$.
-The differences are partly ones of geometric setup, and partly technical, having to do with how exactly maps $u$ are prevented from escaping to infinity (here, we have used intersections with the divisor $D$ at infinity; while the previous construction was based on the integrated maximum principle).
-One could try to formally relate the two versions, but we prefer not to do that.
+The differences are partly ones of geometric setup, and partly technical, having to do with how exactly maps $u$ are prevented from escaping to infinity (here, we are using intersection numbers with the divisor $D$ at infinity; while the previous construction was based on the integrated maximum principle).
+One could relate the two versions rigorously, but we prefer not to do that.
 Instead, we will adapt arguments from the previous discussion to the present context on the single occasion where that becomes necessary (for Proposition \ref{th:restriction-functor-2}). \end{remark}

-To conclude this initial overview, we want to mention how our construction, when restricted to closed Lagrangian submanifolds, is related to the disc-counting invariant from \cite{auroux07}.
-The connection is straightforward but can be useful, since there are well-developed techniques for computing such invariants.
+To conclude this initial overview, we want to mention how our construction, when restricted to closed Lagrangian submanifolds, is related to the disc-counting invariant \eqref{eq:wl}.
+The connection is straightforward but can be useful, since there are well-developed techniques for computing such enumerative invariants.
 Let $L$ be a Lagrangian submanifold as in \eqref{eq:global-lagrangian}, but assumed to be closed, and hence actually an exact Lagrangian submanifold in $M \setminus D$.
-The disc-counting invariant

-can be thought of as follows.
 Take $\hat{S}$ to be the closed unit disc, and equip it with a generic family of almost complex structures as in \eqref{eq:global-almost-complex}.
 Consider holomorphic discs intersecting the divisor once, at a specified point $\hat\sigma \in \hat{S} \setminus \partial \hat{S}$: